stevencohn/OneNoteVanilla5/README.md

 5. Edit the csproj file:

-   Change the TargetFramework to net5.0-windows
+   Change the TargetFramework to net5.0-windows and enable COM hosting

      <TargetFramework>net5.0-windows</TargetFramework>
+     <EnableComHosting>true</EnableComHosting>

-   Add the UseWindowsForms element
+   To use Windows Forms, add the UseWindowsForms element

      <UseWindowsForm>true</UseWindowsForms>